 There are many things to consider when choosing a ghostwriter to assist you.

 - Budget: How big a fee you can pay will likely determine the level of expertise you can expect.
-If you're new to the ghostwriting game, you may want to read more about what you can expect to pay for editorial freelancers.)
+If you're new to the ghostwriting game, you may want to read more about what you can expect to pay for editorial freelancers.

 - Interview: Once you’ve got a short list based on skills and experience, spend some time talking with the writers to get a sense of who they are and if you'll be compatible.
-After all, you’ll be spending quite a lot of time with this person, and you may be sharing intimate details of your life and your thoughts.
-And if everything goes well, you might want to continue collaborating and write more books together.
+After all, you’ll be spending a lot of time with this person, and you may be sharing intimate details about yourself.